springernature/vpat/springerlink.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-The SpringerLink website contains content that is rendered in two separate designs.
+This product contains content that is rendered in two separate designs.
 We are in the process of transferring all content from the older design to the newer design.
 <br><br>
 Pages rendered in the <strong>older</strong> design (currently journals, and ancillary pages such as search, indexes, and account management) may use unsemantic markup, including inadequate, misleading, or incorrectly-applied landmarks.
 Some UI controls (e.g. "next" and "previous" pagination controls on search results pages) lack accessible names.
 Pages may omit level one headings.
 <br><br>